 Section I – Treasury

 Funds in the treasury are the responsibility of the Council Treasurer.
-The Treasurer will keep records of and report on all financial transactions for the benefit of the Council and LLC.
+The Treasurer will keep records of and report on all financial transactions for the benefit of the Council.
 Regular statements of financial activity will be presented to the Council no less than once per quarter year.
-These reports are not required to be publicly posted for the general membership, but the Council or LLC may opt to do so if they wish.
+These reports are not required to be publicly posted for the general membership, but the Council may opt to do so if they wish.

-Expenditures will be approved by vote of the Council at regular Council meetings.
-The Council and LLC must both affirm any expenditure approved in this way.
+In the event of an unplanned expense, or if an approved expenditure significantly exceeds its budget, the expenditure must be approved by vote of the Council at regular Council meetings.
 In the case of the need for an emergency expenditure, the need may be posted on the Council forum on the official Grievance website.
-Council and LLC Members will have five days from the date of posting to present a “yea” or “nay” vote on said expenditure via that forum.
+Council Members will have five days from the date of posting to present a “yea” or “nay” vote on said expenditure via that forum.
 Any member not voting during that time is considered to have abstained from voting.

 In all cases where the treasury is concerned, the Treasurer must track and be able to report on the expenditure.